key-notes/grav-learn/pages/10.cookbook/02.twig-recipes/docs.md

 ##### Problem

 Sometimes you need to extend the base template itself.
 This might happen when there's no easy and obvious way to extend blocks already present in a template.
-Lets use Quark as an example for parent theme and you want to extend `themes/quark/templates/partials/base.html.twig` to your `myTheme` theme.
+Let's use Quark as an example for parent theme and you want to extend `themes/quark/templates/partials/base.html.twig` to your `myTheme` theme.

 ##### Solution